-The financial statements for all companies in the Group are audited by an external auditor, within the framework familiar with and understands the Group's risk areas and that risk is managed by means of appropriate internal control.
+A significant volume of the work of the Board of Directors is ensuring that the company management is familiar with and understands the Group's risk areas and that risk is managed by means of appropriate internal control.
 Frequent valuations and assessments are conducted of both the management's and Board's understanding of risk and internal control.
 The audit committee plays an important role in these valuations and assessments.